chaosim/Talk/README.md

 ###Invocations###
 #####Aparenthesia#####
-Parenthesis are optional in when you invoke functions.
-So while you can call the above declared function like this:
+Parenthesis are optional when you invoke functions.
+So while the function declared above can be called like this:

     GetFirst(2)ItemsIn([2, 5, 1, 8, 0, 6, 3])GreaterThan(5)